kbDucky/IM253-Teensy-LC/README.md

 Not complete as of last commit -- I'm trying to wrangle up old code from google drive and other locations

-*Note for file with executable games: \*.exe should launch the game when clicked on in a Windows environment if not, hard lua code exists in the directory with the same name as the executable*
+*Note for file with executable games: \*.exe should launch the game when clicked on in a Windows environment.
+If not, hard lua code exists in the directory with the same name as the executable*

 ==========================================================================